 Cassandra B. Roth

-Cassandra also maintains a robust pro bono practice, representing clients in a variety of state and federal proceedings, including habeas corpus, civil rights, Medicaid, U visa, and divorce matters.
+Cassandra also maintains a robust pro bono practice, representing clients in a variety of state and federal proceedings, including recently the U.S. Court of Appeals for the Ninth Circuit.
 She was awarded a Pro Bono Publico Award in 2015 by the Legal Aid Society for her service.

 Prior to joining Ropes & Gray LLP, she clerked for the Honorable William H. Pauley III of the United States District Court for the Southern District of New York.
 Before law school, Cassandra worked at a Boston-area start-up, where she developed disease-specific models of neuronal systems.
 Cassandra graduated from MIT with degrees from the Department of Earth, Atmospheric, and Planetary Science and the Department of Urban Studies and Planning.
 She has experience programming in MATLAB, Fortran, and Ada.